 Financial Aid Review and Appeal Process

 Financial aid awards may be appealed based on special circumstances.
-If a student wants his/her financial aid to be reviewed, the student (and if applicable, his/her parent) should complete a Letter of Appeal, a Special Financial Circumstances Appeal Form, crucial documentation must be supplied to support your reason of appeal, and submit the information to the Financial Aid Office.
+If a student wants his/her financial aid to be reviewed, the student (and if applicable, his/her parent) should complete a Letter of Appeal, a Request for Special Circumstance (Independent) (Dependent), crucial documentation must be supplied to support your reason of appeal, and submit the information to the Financial Aid Office.
 It is crucial that documentation be supplied to support your reason of appeal.
 However, upon review, additional information and documentation may be required.

 The most common special circumstances are:

 Reduced Parent/Student Income: Parents or students can appeal if current year income will be substantially less than previous year income.
 Common reasons for an appeal would be a loss of job, reduction in hours, disability, and divorce/separation.
 Families should allow time to apply for new jobs and / or unemployment benefits before filing an appeal.
 If you have any questions please call the Financial Aid Office (505) 566-3323.

 Unusual Medical/Dental Expenses: A student may wish to appeal if the family had excessive non-reimbursed medical/dental expenses in the previous year.
 For documentation, the Financial Aid Office requires either a Schedule A, as filed with a federal 1040, or an itemized list of medical/dental expenses paid out of pocket in the previous year, including insurance premiums.
 Expenses paid by medical savings through payroll deduction (cafeteria plan) should not be reported as they have already been excluded from income.
 These unusual expenses are what you PAID, not what you owe.
 Our office is not proving money to pay your medical bills outright.